chrisgrieser/nvim-alt-substitute/README.md

 > [!NOTE]
 > The plugin is not maintained anymore.
-Please use it's far more powerful
+Please use its far more powerful
 > successor,
 > [nvim-rip-substitute](https://github.com/chrisgrieser/nvim-rip-substitute).